ewallace/ewallace.github.io/team/_posts/2019-09-09-liz-hughes.md

 Relating this to crucial virulence factors, such as capsule production, we can then formulate a hypothesis on the adaptive response/responses required for this accidental human pathogen to survive.
 Liz discovered a major role for the virulence-related transcription factor, Gat201, in controlling Cryptococcus growth.

-Liz is moving on to a postdoctoral position with [Takashi Kubota at the University of Aberdeen](https://www.abdn.ac.uk/ims/research/profiles/t.kubota).
+Liz moved on to a postdoctoral position with [Takashi Kubota at the University of Aberdeen](https://www.abdn.ac.uk/ims/research/profiles/t.kubota).